 We recognise that it is important that our school remains open so parents are able to work and pupils can continue to learn and Molehill Primary Academy will make every effort to prepare for severe snow/ice this winter.

 However, if we do experience severe snow/ice resulting in hazardous conditions, our headteacher may have to take the decision to close the school.
-Once this decision has been made we will notify parents via the Kent Closures website, this website will also be updated.
+Once this decision has been made we will notify parents via the Kent Closures website and the school website, this website will also be updated by 6.30 am.
 To determine whether Molehill is open or closed please visit www.kentclosures.co.uk.
 Search for the school in the search box.
 The Kent Closures website can also be used to find out if other services in Kent are open or closed, such as nurseries, children’s centres and libraries.
 We also recommend parents sign up for SMS/Email alerts on the Kent Closures website.
 This service will send an SMS or email alert to let parents know if our school is closed.
 Parents can also listen to KMFM, BBC Radio Kent or Heart FM to hear if the school has closed.

 When the weather is bad:-